carbon-language/carbon-lang/llvm/docs/ORCv2.rst

 ============

 This document aims to provide a high-level overview of the design and implementation of the ORC JIT APIs.
-Except where otherwise stated, all discussion applies to the design of the APIs as of LLVM Version 10 (ORCv2).
+Except where otherwise stated all discussion refers to the modern ORCv2 APIs (available since LLVM 7).
+Clients wishing to transition from OrcV1 should see Section :ref:`transition_orcv1_to_orcv2`.

 Use-cases
 =========

 ORC provides a modular API for building JIT compilers.
-There are a range of use cases for such an API.
+There are a number of use cases for such an API.
 For example:

 1. The LLVM tutorials use a simple ORC-based JIT class to execute expressions